russeldsouza-404/russeldsouza-404/readme.md

 # Hey, I'm Russel Dsouza 👋

-I'm a front-end developer with 3+ years of hands-on experience, currently transitioning into cybersecurity.
+I'm a web developer with 3+ years of hands-on experience, currently transitioning into cybersecurity.
 I build things for the web and break things to understand how they work.

 ---